-Join us live on Youtube for a discussion with playwrights, literary agents and producers on contemporary Nordic drama.
-The discussion explores playwrights' work in the Nordic countries, and the benefits of international collaborations and networking opportunities.
-Join us as we explore how Nordic playwriting has changed since Ibsen and Strindberg, and how theatres in the UK can benefit from working with new Nordic texts.
+A discussion with playwrights, literary agents and producers on contemporary Nordic drama.
+The discussion explored playwrights' work in the Nordic countries, and the benefits of international collaborations and networking opportunities.
+We discussed how Nordic playwriting has changed since Ibsen and Strindberg, and how theatres in the UK can benefit from working with new Nordic texts.

 Playwright Kristofer Grønskag, Norway.